Squad-Wiki/squad-wiki-pipeline-map-data/doc/configuration.md

 ## factionMap.json
 This is used to convert from the JSON output to the correct Wiki pages and phrasing.

+Hint: For the WIKI NAME you need to use the actual page name of the faction - see [Factions](https://squad.fandom.com/wiki/Factions).
+The JSON NAME you can look up in `files/output/finished_$VERSION.json`.

 Format:
 ```
 {